 That said, it’s not enough to simply maintain a backup.
 You need to follow several key best practices, such as:

 - Storing the backup on a separate cloud or separate server than the one your day to day operations relies on

 - Monitor the backup on a daily basis to verify the sanity of the backup

 - Maintain proper active security measures so that you don’t save an already-compromised version of your system

 Managing a backup and adhering to industry best practices to ensure your business will be resilient in the face of disaster is a challenging, involved process.
 As such, it’s advisable to work with experts to achieve comprehensive cloud security hardening.

-EXEO Offers Comprehensive Cloud Security
+EXEO Offers Comprehensive Cloud Data Protection

-As your partners in data security, we can provide strategic guidance on new threats and technological developments in the digital security space.
+As your partners in cloud data protection, we can provide strategic guidance on new threats and technological developments in the digital security space.
 Our certified, trained personnel can help you with tactical execution and essentially fulfill the role of your digital security officer.
 Much like the cloud itself offers scalability and dynamism in business, our managed security services provide you with the level and depth of IT security support you need.

 Reach out today to find out more about how EXEO can help your company stay safe in the information age.